Code-Screen/Code-Screen.github.io/docs/creating-custom-r-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as assessment files in the `tests/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit test files in the `tests/` directory.

 All unit tests files must be added in the `assessments/` directory and use the [assessmentthat](https://assessmentthat.r-lib.org/) package.